importmattie/CHAD_CMIP5/README.md

 CHAD (= ClickHist + Atmospheric Data)

-An implementation for exploring CMIP5 data
+An implementation of ClickHist for exploring CMIP5 data

 Author: Matthew Niznik (matthewniznik on Github)